Fire Escape Planning

 - Escape plans should be conducted at least twice per year.

-- Escape ladders can be used for high windows but make sure they carry an Underwriters Laboratory (UL) listing.
+- Escape ladders can be used for high windows but make sure they are long enough and that they carry an Underwriters Laboratory (UL) listing.

-- Each family member should practice feeling their way out of the house in the dark or with their eyes closed to simulate the dark, smoky conditions that exist in a fire.
+- Each family member that is able should practice feeling their way out of the house in the dark or with their eyes closed to simulate the dark, smoky conditions that exist in a fire.

 - When a fire occurs, time should never be wasted trying to save valuables and keepsakes.